kavonrtep/TideCluster/README.md

 assemblies by utilizing Tidehunter to detect tandem repeats clustering these repeats based on similarity using mmseqs2 and NCBI BLAST.
 The software runs in four steps as outlined below:

-Tidehunter step: In this initial step, Tidehunter is utilized to identify tandem repeats.
+**Tidehunter step**: In this initial step, Tidehunter is utilized to identify tandem repeats.
 As TideHunter's performance diminishes with larger sequences, the input fasta file is divided into smaller overlapping segments, with each segment analyzed individually.
 Results from individual segments are parsed and merged into a single GFF3 file.
 Tandem repeats detected in this step are often fragmented into multiple overlapping pieces.

-Clustering step: Prior to clustering, all arrays that do not meet the minimum length requirement are removed from the analysis and saved in a separate GFF3 file.
+**Clustering step**: Prior to clustering, all arrays that do not meet the minimum length requirement are removed from the analysis and saved in a separate GFF3 file.
 Arrays exceeding the minimum length requirement are clustered based on similarity.
 Clustering occurs in two stages.
 First, mmseqs2 is employed in the initial round of